 Former National Coordinator of the Y-PEER Sudan Network, current a member of Y-PEER Sudan Alumni Board

-Isra a consultant for UNFPA in its current COVID-19 response and is a recent MSc graduate from the Development and Research Studies Institute at the University of Khartoum.
-Throughout her experience she has supported the implementation of different programs focused on women economic empowerment, BMI, protection and gender equality.
+Israa is an MSc graduate from the Development and Research Studies Institute at the University of Khartoum.
+Throughout her experience, she has supported the implementation of different programs focused on women's economic empowerment, BMI, protection and gender equality.
 With IFAD, Sudanese development call organisation NIDAA.
-She’s an advocate for youth participation and youth development and current supports Y-PEER engagement and capacity building programs in the area of research.
+She’s an advocate for youth participation and youth development and currently supports Y-PEER engagement and capacity-building programs in the area of research.

 Nazik Nurelhuda